What’s New For The National Construction Code in 2019?

 Let’s talk about the 2019 National Construction Code (NCC)

 Several changes consist of definition and term revisions within the NCC to aid ‘clarity and readability’ and assist interpretation.
-However, major changes will affect key sections, regulations and formatting across all 3 Volumes of the Code.
+However, major changes will affect key sections, regulations and formatting across all 3 volumes of the NCC.

 Significant changes are happening to the NCC